GauthierGesquiere/Connect4Examn/README.md

 First I had to make a connect 4 game, without an AI just the basic two player game.
 Each turn you switch from player1 to player2.
 I made this in the framework of Programming 1.
 I used this framework because it's easy to implement simple graphical shapes(squares and ellipses).

 But first I made it without graphics, I used the command prompt to print an 6x7 array.
-And used the 1-7 keys on tthe keyboard to insert the disk.
+And used the 1-7 keys on the keyboard to insert the disk.
 When this worked propperly I wanted to make a connect 4 board.
 And some animation, the disk hovers over the board when its your turn.
 Here I had a problem that the rows of the array are inverted with the rows of the board.
 So I had to find a way to invert these Cells on my board.